-An instance so created may not be valid unless it has some minimal properties which meet certain constraints, as specified in PEP 426.
+An instance so created may not be valid unless it has some minimal properties which meet certain constraints, as specified in the Core metadata specifications.

 These constraints aren't applicable to legacy metadata.
 Therefore, when creating Metadata instances to deal with such metadata, you can specify the scheme keyword when creating the instance: